Small-amplitude steady water waves with critical layers: non-symmetric waves: Abstract

 \section{Abstract}

 The problem for two-dimensional steady water waves with vorticity is considered.
 Using methods of spatial dynamics, we reduce the problem to a finite dimensional Hamiltonian system.
-As an application, we prove the existence of non-symmetric steady water waves when the number of roots of the dispersion equation is greater than $1$.
+The reduced system describes all small-amplitude solutions of the problem and, as an application, we give a proof of the existence of non-symmetric steady water waves whenever the number of roots of the dispersion equation is greater than one.